Check out the article published about the

 Things you'll learn: Python, Pandas, Machine Learning, APIs, working with external partners

-The ETD sub-team is a new sub-team that aims to develop a Wave Energy Converter (WEC) that will power an Integrated Multi-Trophic Aquaculture Farm (IMTA) with the goal of addressing food security and less carbon-intensive food supplies.
+The ETD sub-team is a sub-team that aims to develop a Wave Energy Converter (WEC) that will power an Integrated Multi-Trophic Aquaculture Farm (IMTA) with the goal of addressing food security and less carbon-intensive food supplies.
 Members of the sub-team will have the opportunity to compete in the Marine Energy Collegiate Competition (MECC) and develop this WEC with help from the researchers of the Symbiotic Engineering and Analysis (SEA) Laboratory in the MAE department.

 Members are expected to attend the weekly general-body meetings Tuesdays 6 - 7 PM and weekly sub-team meetings.